ktaylor63/southeast/site/content/news/recovery-plan-for-two-endangered-snails-and-an-endangered-mussel-available.md

     link: 'https://flic.kr/p/pFiF8L'
     caption: 'Interrupted rocksnail.
 Photo by Tom Tarpley, Alabama Department of Conservation and Natural Resources.'
 tags:
-    - 'Interrupted rocksnail'
-    - 'Rough hornsnail'
-    - 'Georgia pigtoe'
     - Alabama
     - Georgia
+    - 'Georgia Pigtoe'
+    - 'Interrupted Rocksnail'
+    - Recovery
+    - 'Rough Hornsnail'
     - Tennessee
-    - Recovery
-updated: 'October 20th, 2016'
+updated: 'September 19th, 2018'
 ---

 The interrupted rocksnail, rough hornsnail, and Georgia pigtoe mussel have disappeared from 90 percent or more of their historical ranges, primarily due to impoundment, or damming of riverine habitats.
 All three species are endemic to the Coosa River drainage of the Mobile River Basin in Alabama and Georgia.
 The Georgia pigtoe also occurs in a Coosa River tributary in Tennessee.